mKondoJS/OverVue/README.md

 ```
 In this example, commitUsername can be easily imported into any file requiring it and utilized in the same way one would use actions in any Flux-based state management library.

+### Commit mutations

+As in other Flux-based state management libraries, state is never directly effected by dispatched actions.
+Rather, actions commit mutators which mutate state and save the new state object in session storage, allowing it to persist through page reloads.
+This allows actions to perform complex asynchronous tasks without the risk of state being inappropriately changed.

-This is an example of how a mutate method will commit a dispatched action:
+This is an example of how a committed mutate method will handle a dispatched action:
 ```
 export default function mutate(state, action) {
   switch (action.type) {